 Iowa DNR Customer Service

 Contact Information by County

-The Banded Killifish is a slender-bodied and laterally compressed topminnow.
+A slender-bodied and laterally compressed topminnow.
 The snout is bluntly pointed, and the mouth is small, slanted and opens dorsally.
-It has a projecting lower jaw with very small teeth that are positioned in bands on both jaws.
-The dorsal fin is far posterior on the back, originating in advance of the anal fin, and has 10 to 13 rays.
+It has a projecting lower jaw with very small teeth in bands on both jaws.
+The dorsal fin is far posterior on the back, originating in front of the anal fin, and has 10 to 13 rays.
 The anal fin has 9 to ll rays, pelvic fin 6 rays, and the caudal fin is rounded.
 A lateral line is absent, and there are 39 to 43 cycloid scales in the lateral series.
 The body is light olive on the back and sides and yellow-white below.
 There are usually 12 to 20 narrow vertical bars on the body.
-Adults average 2 inches or more in length.
+Adults average 2 or more inches long.

-The Banded Killifish has been collected from several natural lakes in Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
-The Banded Killifish is not common anywhere in its range in Iowa.
-Its preferred habitat seems to be natural lakes that contain extensive amounts of aquatic vegetation.
+The Banded Killifish has been collected from several natural lakes in the Okoboji region of the Little Sioux River drainage (Dickinson County) and has been documented from the Missouri River.
+It is not common anywhere in its range in Iowa.

 Aquatic and terrestrial insects, planktonic crustacea, plant seeds, and fine algae material.